MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 # Overview

-I have recently watched the [PowerShell DevOps Playbook] course on Pluralsight and was inspired to play around with the Universal Dashboard PowerShell module again after the section in the course that used it to create a dashboard for [AppVeyor] builds.
+I have recently watched the [PowerShell DevOps Playbook] course on Pluralsight and was inspired to play around with the [Universal Dashboard] PowerShell module again after the section in the course that used it to create a dashboard for [AppVeyor] builds.

-[Universal Dashboard] is a webframework that allows you to easily create web frontends with PowerShell that can then be used with existing scripts and code.
-After going through the docs to refresh myself with it (I had looked at it a while ago now), I decided it would be a good project to make a similar dashboard as in the Pluralsight course, using Azure DevOps instead.
-I have a few builds in Azure DevOps and wanted to see how it has come along and using this as a project would be a good refresher on Universal Dashboard and Azure DevOps.
+Universal Dashboard is a webframework that allows you to easily create web frontends with PowerShell that can be used as a web interface for PowerShell code input and output.
+I  thought it would be a good project to make a similar dashboard as in the Pluralsight course, using [Azure DevOps].
+I have a few different project in Azure DevOps with various builds that I can get information about from the [Azure DevOps REST API] and display it in the dashboard.

 ## Outcome